rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

     * Otherwise we'd just remember it in our heads.
     * Wishlist tasks are not a bad thing!

 Bugs/defects are a kind of task but not the only kind.
-Most teams have a "bug tracker" that contains a lot more than bugs.
+Most teams have a “bug tracker” that contains a lot more than bugs.
 Let's not let bugs dictate the system.

-* Therefore, "steps to reproduce" should not be a required datum.
+* Therefore, “steps to reproduce” should not be a required datum.

 Bugs are an _important_ kind of task.